Stable Khovanov homology and Volume: A quantum Dehn surgery theorem

-In \cite{IW}, Islambouli and Willis showed that the Khovanov complexes of infinite torus braids can be replaced by the Khovanov complexes of any complete semi-infinite positive braids to give a categorification of the $n$ Jones-Wenzl projector.
+In \cite{IW}, Islambouli and Willis showed that the Khovanov complexes of infinite torus braids considered above can be replaced by the Khovanov complexes of any complete semi-infinite positive braids in the construction to give a categorification of the $n$ Jones-Wenzl projector.